Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
 Refactor the transformer to work with untyped or partially typed nodes until type inference is complete.
-Alternatively, ensure that this step is moved to a later stage in the compilation process, where TypedModule nodes are guaranteed to exist.
+Alternatively, ensure that this step is moved to a later stage in the compilation process, where `TypedModule` nodes are guaranteed to exist.
 === Resolution
+#v(5pt)
 Pending

 #pagebreak()
 #v(10pt)
-== ID-204 Inconsistent Handling of Polymorphic Functions
+== ID-M204 Inconsistent Handling of Polymorphic Functions
 #v(10pt)

 #table(